 In honour of Madeleine Albright (1937 – 2022), who as US secretary of state frequently communicated her diplomatic intentions through a vast collection of brooches, we revisit an exquisite array of high jewellery pieces, first featured in Wallpaper’s October 2016 issue

 The brooch as a jewel form has been somewhat undervalued in recent years.
 Commonly perceived as being out of sync with contemporary tastes, its often-baroque nature is often dismissed as being too narrative rich for simpler, cleaner tastes.
 But brooches are best viewed beyond fashion, in high jewellery terms, as three-dimensional sculptures that push expectations of the materials used.
 Unlike like rings or earrings, they are not restricted to a particular part of the body – brooches allow designers and makers broader artistic scope.
-Toying with scale, perspective and traditional notions, as our Pin Points story shows, when designed and crafted at this level, the brooch can become a powerful art object in its own right.
+Toying with scale, perspective and traditional notions, as our story (first published in Wallpaper’s October 2016 issue) shows, when designed and crafted at this level, the brooch can become a powerful art object in its own right.